Velir/akamai-ccu-rest-api-connector/README.md

 - AkamaiEventHandler is an event handler that listens to com/day/cq/replication by default and just adds a job to a dedicated queue ("com/velir/aem/akamai/ccu/impl/FlushAkamaiItemsJob") if the path to invalidate begins with one of the values specified in the list "pathsHandled" (By default it is /content/dam).

-- FlushAkamaiItemsJob is the job that listens to the queue "com/velir/aem/akamai/ccu/impl/FlushAkamaiItemsJob" and calls the CCuManager.purgeByUrls(...) with the list of paths to invalidate.
+- FlushAkamaiItemsJob is the job that listens to the queue "com/velir/aem/akamai/ccu/impl/FlushAkamaiItemsJob" and calls the CCuManager.fastPurgeByUrls(...) with the list of paths to invalidate.
 These paths are prepended by the rootUrl that represent the scheme + the domain without / at the end.
 ex: rootSiteUrl = "http://www.velir.com" and url = "/test" => The path to invalidate will be "http://www.velir.com/test"